Compassionate Care, National Accreditation:

 Mental Health Policy During Coronavirus

 Losing your job can cause a multitude of problems for you and your family.
 Not only do you financially suffer but your mind can take a toll as well.
-Research shows a strong connection with unemployment and increased depression, anxiety, and a higher chance of substance abuse/addiction.
+Research shows a strong connection with unemployment and increased depression and anxiety.
 Sadly, the pandemic has closed down many businesses and left people stranded.
 However, misinformation is also another key element of panic and unease within many people.
 By striving for the truth and facts, we can slowly begin to rebuild our nation one step at a time, together.

 Mental Health and the Pandemic – Statistics